calculon102/xgifwallpaper/README.md

 $ cargo build --release
 ```

-The result will be built as `target/release/xgifwallpaper`.
+The result is built as `target/release/xgifwallpaper`.